micuat/ofxActiveScan/README.md

 * ofxOpenCv
 * [ofxCv](https://github.com/kylemcdonald/ofxCv)
+    * required for `example_triangulate`

 Data Folder
 --------

-In ofxActiveScan examples, a data folder stores all information of a projector-camera pair, including captured structured light images, calibration parameters, a point cloud.
-Therefore, if you use two projectors P1, P2 and one camera C1, you will need to create two data folders for the P1-C1 pair and P2-C1 pair.
+In ofxActiveScan examples, a data folder stores all information of a projector-camera pair, including calibration parameters and a point cloud.

-In order to pass the data folder path to an app, just drag the folder icon to the openFrameworks window.
-For Linux users, since this feature is not supported, specify the path as a command-line argument.
+In order to specify the data folder, just drag the folder icon to the openFrameworks window.
+The folder path can be specified by a command-line argument as well.

-To begin with, only the file `config.yml` must be created in advance.
+To begin with, only the file `config.yml` must be created in the folder.
-An example data folder is saved as `myData` in the repository.
+Look for `myData` for an example.

-First, use example-encode to capture structured-light images, then, example-decode to decode the images, next, example-calibrate to solve camera parameters, and finally, example-triangulate to reconstruct a point cloud.
+First, use example-encode to capture structured-light images, then, example-calibrate to solve camera parameters, and finally, example-triangulate to reconstruct a point cloud.